 - Preparing a language focus

 - Preparing (a balanced set of) activities

-- Preparing ourselves as teachers
+- Preparing ourselves mentally for the lesson

-- To give us confidence
+- To give you confidence